Common English Mistakes Non-Native Writers Make in Research Papers

 Before submitting your research paper, work through these targeted checks:

-• Is there an explicit gap statement in the introduction, positioned within the first two pages?
+1. Explicit gap statement in the introduction, positioned within the first two pages.

-• Does the results section contain only findings, with no interpretation or significance claims?
+2. Results section contains only findings, with no interpretation or significance claims.

-• Are all findings stated specifically, with direction and statistical evidence, not vaguely?
+3. All findings stated specifically, with direction and statistical evidence, not vaguely.

-• Are tenses consistent within each section: past tense for methods and results, present for established facts and general claims?
+4. Tenses consistent within each section: past tense for methods and results, present for established facts and general claims.

-• Is hedging language calibrated to the evidence, neither stacked excessively nor absent where needed?
+5. Hedging calibrated to the evidence, neither stacked excessively nor absent where needed.

-• Does the discussion open with the main finding, not a restatement of the research question?
+6. Discussion opens with the main finding, not a restatement of the research question.

-• Are passive constructions used selectively rather than exclusively in methods and results sections?
+8. Passive constructions used selectively rather than exclusively in methods and results sections.

-• Is every key term, variable, and construct named consistently throughout the full manuscript?
+9. Every key term, variable, and construct named consistently throughout the full manuscript.

-• Does the limitations section name each limitation specifically and explain why it doesn't invalidate the conclusions?
+10. Limitations section names each limitation specifically and explains why it doesn't invalidate the conclusions.

 Why These Patterns Are Hard to Catch Alone